Bible Smuggling Ingenuity – Flash Fiction by D.I. Telbat

 God’s general will + God-given skills I enjoy = my Potential

 What do you enjoy doing?
 It’s reasonable to assume that’s what God has given you to use.
-The skills God has given us, which we happen to enjoy exercising, is probably His specific will in our reasonable service for Him—to exercise for Him.
+The skills God has given us, which we happen to enjoy exercising, is possibly His specific will in our reasonable service—to exercise for Him.

 See you in the field!